Business Scaling

 • Experience in data validation and quality control helps ensure the accuracy and consistency of data.
 This skill involves identifying and correcting errors in the data.

-• Understand OCR (Optical Character Recognition) technology is beneficial for converting printed or handwritten documents into digital format.
+• Understand that OCR (Optical Character Recognition) technology is beneficial for converting printed or handwritten documents into a digital format.
 OCR software scans and converts text from images or scanned documents into editable text.

 What Are the Job Requirements of a Data Entry Specialist?